Improving Efficient Neural Ranking Models with Cross-Architecture Knowledge Distillation: Conclusion

 \section{Conclusion}

 We proposed to use cross-architecture knowledge distillation to improve the effectiveness of query latency efficient neural passage ranking models taught by the state-of-the-art full interaction $\bertcat$ model.
 Following our observation that different architectures converge to different scoring ranges, we proposed to optimize not the raw scores, but rather the margin between a pair of relevant and non-relevant passages with a Margin-MSE loss.
 We showed that this method outperforms a simple pointwise MSE loss.
 Furthermore, we compared the performance of a single teacher model with an ensemble of large $\bertcat$ models and find that in most cases using an ensemble of teachers is beneficial in the passage retrieval task.
 Trained with a teacher ensemble, single instances of efficient models even outperform their single instance teacher models with much more parameters and interaction capacity.
 We observed a drastic shift in the effectiveness-efficiency trade-off of our evaluated models towards more effectiveness for efficient models.
+In addition to re-ranking models, we show our general distillation method to produce competitive effectiveness compared to specialized training techniques for the dual-encoder $\bertdot$ model in the nearest neighbor retrieval setting.
 We published our teacher training files, so the community can use them without significant changes to their setups.
+For future work we plan to combine our knowledge distillation approach with other neural ranking training adaptations, such as curriculum learning or dynamic index sampling for end-to-end neural retrieval.